Corsica - Day 4

 During the descent I fell a few more times, including one where I slid down the mountain for 100 meters.
 Fortunately I didn't hit anything, but my socks and trousers were drenched.
 I decided return to the cabin to take a good rest and decide what I would do for the remainder of the trip.
 At the moment it looked like it would be over soon.
 I cooked dinner while playing some music, which was really nice all alone in the mountains.
 I hadn't seen anyone the entire day.

 Upon inspecting the route my options were pretty clear.
 If I would manage to get over this mountain I would be able to take a detour around the second one and continue following the GR20 for at least a few more days before it would reach above the snowline again.
-If not, I would have to walk all the way back to the paved route and then take a bus to a different hiking path or go back home.
-I also considered walking around this mountain, but that would involve a huge detour and climbing along some steep drops.
-Right now I would first take a nap.
+If not, I would have to walk all the way back to the paved road and then take a bus to a different hiking trail or go home.
+I also considered walking around the mountain, but that would involve a huge detour and climbing along some steep drops.
+I decided to first take a nap.

 After getting some rest I brushed my teeth and wrote this story.
-I decided that if I would feel better tomorrow, I might make another attempt to get over the mountain using the snowshoe.
-Depending on how that went, I would continue with the GR20 or follow a different route.
+I decided that if I would feel better the following day, I would make another attempt to get over the mountain.
+Depending on how that went I would either continue with the GR20 or follow a different route.
 Either way I would have to be careful.
-I still hadn't seen anyone the entire day and despite all the snow problems the weather was nice and the views amazing.
+I hadn't seen anyone the entire day and despite all the snow problems the weather was nice and the views amazing.

 In hindsight it wasn't the best idea to go directly after my graduation, but that was the only moment I had time.
 I also definitely didn't eat enough during the first few days, but was slowly doing better.

-Just before I fell asleep a family barged into the cabin.
+Just before I fell asleep a family barged in.
 It seemed best to get out of my sleeping bag and put on some clothes.
 Just when I was standing in my underwear they opened the door.
-That must have been quite a shock as they hadn't expected to see anyone.
+That must have been quite a shock as they hadn't expected anyone.
 They were really French, the man immediately and enthusiastically started telling me entire stories in French.
 As soon as I asked if he spoke English he replied 'a little' and left.
-Those people are really stubborn.

-Now I still wasn't able to go to sleep.
+Now I still wasn't able to sleep.
 They were in the room but simply ignored me.
-I felt a bit like Jack Nicholson in The Shining.
+I felt like Jack Nicholson in The Shining.
 I was quite sure the French family didn't feel comfortable with me being here, but I hadn't done or said anything wrong.
-I felt bad I still hadn't managed to not see another person for an entire day.
+I felt bad I still hadn't succeeded in not see anyone for an entire day.

 Distance walked: 10 km